-Michael first appeared on all about beards in 2005 as one of our youngest beard success stories.
-Five years later, Michael remains dedicated to growing his beard.
+Michael first appeared on all about beards in 2006 as one of our youngest beard success stories.
+At that time he already had been growing his beard for more than a year.
+Five years after starting his run as a beard grower, Michael remains dedicated to growing his beard.
 To commemorate his fifth beard anniversary, Michael re-grew his full beard, expanding from a goatee and mustache.
 He started the new growth in early 2010, documenting the progress with weekly photos.

 You can see the series of Michael’s 2010 new-beard-growth-progress photos here.